dantrevino/talks/2017-08-15 - Portland-Enterprise-Blockchain-Meetup/slides.md

 Note:

-1) Discovery (BNS)

-  a) Works like DHT, but defintely not a DHT.
-The Atlas peer network is _unstructured_, unlike DHTs, which makes it more resilient to individual edges in the peer graph failing.

-  b) Each peer has a 100% replica of all the system's zone files, so all your routing lookups are locally-handled (no Dyn DNS-like DDoS attacks are possible)

-  c) As long as the peer network graph is connected (doesn't matter how), every peer will eventually get 100% of the zone files.
+1) Discovery (Atlas, BNS) - Atlas, a peer network that enables discovery for the BlockStack Naming System.

-2) Identity (Blockchain ID)

-  a) Based on the Blockstack Naming System, users peg their identities to domains e.g. `jackzampolin.id`.
+2) Identity (Blockchain ID) - Based on the Blockstack Naming System, users peg their identities to domains e.g. `jackzampolin.id`.

-3) Storage (Gaia)
+3) Storage (Gaia) - User and application data tied to app/system keys and users.

-  a) Turns existing storage providers into dumb datastores (privacy, encryption)

-  b) Uses familiar filesystem concepts such as getFile, putFile, inodes

-  c) Implemented in a simple Javascript API (`getFile()`, `putFile()`)

 ---